Skip to main content

 ClickStack will open in a new tab and you should be automatically directed to the Getting Started page.
 If not, select Getting Started from the left-hand menu, then click Start Ingestion followed by Next.

 Switch the source to Logs and set the time range to Last 15 minutes.
-The synthetic logs from otelgen should appear within a few seconds.
+The synthetic logs from telemetrygen should appear within a few seconds.

 If nothing shows up:

-• Confirm the OTLP_AUTH_TOKEN value passed to otelgen matches the one set on the collector.
+• Confirm the auth header value passed to telemetrygen matches the one your collector expects.

-• Tail the collector logs with docker logs -f <container-id> and look for export errors.
+• Tail your collector's logs and look for export errors.

 Further reading